AndreFoulem/AndreFoulem/README.md

 #

-> #### I build with React, and code in Javascript and Typescript.
-I scaffold backends with serverless solutions.
-I am driven to build applications to enliven users with fun, creative, and engaging experiences.
+> #### I am driven to build applications to enliven users with fun, creative, and engaging experiences.

 #